 What about my children?
 The festival is very child-friendly with many fun and educational activities scheduled for children throughout the day.
 See kids' tab and schedule.

 Since I'm bringing my children, may I bring my alcohol?
 Yes, but please drink responsibly--and NO GLASS BOTTLES, please, to protect the children and others from broken glass.
 Please drink responsibly and be a good role model for the children--and please help keep the park clean.

 May I take alcohol outside of the main stage lawn area?
 No. Please keep all alcohol in the main lawn area--not in the art market, food, or children's lower shelter house area.

 What if I see underage drinking or intoxicated patrons?
 Please let any committee member or law enforcement officer know.
 Anyone drinking under 18 or anyone publicly intoxicated runs counter to the family-friendly spirit of the Ferdinand Folk Festival.
-Creating a safe space for all ages in the park and ensuring safe travels home for everyone are of utmost importance to the festival committee and the Town of Ferdinand.
+Creating a safe space for all ages in the park and ensuring safe travels home for everyone are of utmost importance to the festival committee and the Town of Ferdinand, and our sponsors.
 The open, community nature of the festival and the emphasis on creating a healthy environment contribute to the event's uniqueness in the region.